 Transferring your information outside of the European Economic Area

-There may be instances where as part of the services offered to you by Nexus Global, the information which you provide to us may be transferred to countries outside the European Economic Area (“EEA”).
+There may be instances where as part of the services offered to you by Blacktower Group, the information which you provide to us may be transferred to countries outside the European Economic Area (“EEA”).
 The EEA includes the European Union countries as well as Iceland, Liechtenstein and Norway.
 Transfers outside of the EEA are sometimes referred to as ‘third country transfers’.

 This may happen if any of our Platform providers are located in a ‘third country’ outside of the EEA.
 If we transfer your information outside of the EEA in this way, we will take steps to ensure that your privacy rights continue to be protected as outlined in this Policy.
 This may require us to take certain additional steps to ensure that appropriate safeguards are in place if that third country is not deemed by the European Commission to offer an adequate level of protection for your privacy rights, which may include use of contractual safeguards to allow you to be able to enforce your rights and ensure these are preserved.
 In certain circumstances, we may need to ask you for your explicit consent to such third country transfers, and will always do so in writing and giving you full information about why we need your consent and your right to withdraw that consent at any time (together with the consequences of withdrawal).